 The Dental Therapist provides the following services: exams, x-rays, cleanings, fillings, and tooth extractions.
 She also provides oral hygiene instruction for children, fluoride treatments, prizes, stickers and toothbrushes.
 Lots of smiles!
 She makes referrals for root canals, dentures and braces.

 Dental Assistant – Monica Fontaine

 The Dental Assistant provides assistance to the Dental Therapist by booking appointments, providing transportation for students to and from school, filing, sterilizing equipment and other duties as required.

-For more information about Events being sponsored by the MFN Community Health Center please feel free to contact us at 306.764.6737 or See our Facebook for up to date information!
+For more information about events being sponsored by the MFN Community Health Center, please feel free to contact us at 306.764.6737 or See our Facebook page for up to date information!